 - tortilla roll-ups - little bite-sized nibbles that you can fill with whatever you fancy.
 These are definitely one of my favourite options.

 - or if you want to avoid bread altogether, my low-carb cauliflower tortillas are a great alternative and work with all sorts of fillings.

 Soups are a great way to use up whatever you have in the fridge.
-Make a big batch each weekend, and eat it through the week – you’ll have no more wasted veggies, and a healthy lunch ready to go every day.
+Batch cook some soup each weekend, and eat it through the week - you'll have no more wasted veggies, and a healthy lunch ready to go every day.

 - Veggie soup - just fry up whatever veggies you have in the fridge, then add vegetable stock and simmer until they're cooked.
 Add herbs and spices for extra flavour, and grains for bulk.
 Blend (or don't!) and serve.
 A few examples:

 - Bean soup - chickpeas, beans and lentils are a great way to make soup more filling and protein-rich.
 Use the same method as above, and make the soup smooth or chunky.
 Some ideas: